omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

-## 7/2/19
+## 7/3/19
-(uploaded at home)
+(uploaded at work)
-- views.py
+- base_generic.css
-- user_page.js
+- base_generic.html
 - user_page.html
-- user_page.css
-- created base_generic.js
-- created base_generic.css
-- base_generic.html
-- movement_form.html
+- workoutinstance_detail.html

-## functionality completed on 7/2/19
+## functionality completed on 7/3/19
-- styling user page
-  - added scroll effects to majority of page
+- moved buttons to after workout name title on workoutinstance_detail
+- added a blank div across top of screen on base generic for sidebar nav to have background fully across

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.
   - need to clear computers cache in order to force it to reload it.